zmuhls/jitp-article-scraper/README.md

 # JITP Article Scraper

 Runnable scraper and processor for Journal of Interactive Technology and Pedagogy article metadata on CUNY Manifold.

-This project was compiled from the JITP editorial workspace so it can be rerun on the current system and refreshed from the existing scrape results.
+Note that the scraper can be rerun to update current values and refreshed existing scrape results.

 ## What It Does